Islam comes to the classroom in Russia's Chechnya

 Critics say the Kremlin has given Kadyrov freedom to enforce Islam as he sees fit and build up his authority in Chechnya in exchange for a clamp-down on insurgents seeking to carve an Islamic state out of the North Caucasus.

 Kadyrov has targeted insurgents and sometimes their families with strongarm tactics including kidnappings and torture, rights groups say.
-In the neighboring region of Dagestan insurgents still wage nearly daily violence.
+In the neighbouring region of Dagestan insurgents still wage nearly daily violence.

 Kadyrov denies the charges as attempts to blacken his name.